WASH

-WASH consists of water, sanitation, and hygiene, with photos from top left: A woman pumps water from a handpump in her village in Sindh, Pakistan; a girl collects clean water from a communal water supply in Kawempe, Uganda; school toilets at an elementary school in Boquete, Panama; a simple handwashing setup for when there is no running water, shown in Omaruru, Namibia.
+WASH consists of water, sanitation, and hygiene: a woman pumps water from a handpump in her village in Sindh, Pakistan (top left); school toilets at an elementary school in Boquete, Panama (top right); a simple handwashing setup for when there is no running water, shown in Omaruru, Namibia (bottom).

 WASH (or WatSan, WaSH; stemming from the first letters of "water, sanitation and hygiene") is a sector in development cooperation, or within local governments, that provides water, sanitation, and hygiene services to communities.
 The main purposes of providing access to WASH services are to achieve public health gains, implement the human right to water and sanitation, reduce the burden of collecting drinking water for women, and improve education and health outcomes at schools and healthcare facilities.
 Access to WASH services is an important component of water security.
 Universal, affordable, and sustainable access to WASH is a key issue within international development, and is the focus of the first two targets of Sustainable Development Goal 6 (SDG 6).
 Targets 6.1 and 6.2 aim for equitable and accessible water and sanitation for all.
 In 2017, it was estimated that 2.3 billion people live without basic sanitation facilities, and 844 million people live without access to safe and clean drinking water.
 The acronym WASH is used widely by non-governmental organizations and aid agencies in developing countries.